 BA now operates one of two daily flights to Miami (BA208 / BA209) with the Airbus A380 in the winter season until Monday 30 April 2018.
 The route then operates with a Boeing 747 twice daily until Saturday 27 October 2018.
 The A380 then returns on Sunday 28 October 2018.

-British Airways completed its inaugural Airbus A380 flight from London Heathrow to Washington Dulles airport today, as flight BA217 arrived in Washington early this afternoon.
+British Airways completed its inaugural Airbus A380 flight from London Heathrow to Washington today, 2 October 2014, as flight BA217 arrived in Washington Dulles airport early this afternoon.

 The launch of A380 services also coincides with the opening of a new “Galleries” lounge for business and first class passengers in Washington.

 Washington is the 2nd US city to be served by BA’s A380.
 San Francisco will be the next US city.
 BA also flies the A380 to Los Angeles, Hong Kong, Johannesburg.
-The A380 will also fly to Singapore from the end of this month.
+The A380 will also fly to Singapore from the end of October 2014.

 A quick wrap up of some recent BA related developments: